wikimedia/wikibase-termbox/README.md

     Recommendation is to use termbox in conjunction with [addshore/mediawiki-docker-dev](https://github.com/addshore/mediawiki-docker-dev/).

-    Check via `docker network ls` for the name, [by default](https://docs.docker.com/compose/networking/) it is derived from your mediawiki development project, e.g. `addshoremediawikidockerdev_default`.
+    Check via `docker network ls` for the name, [by default](https://docs.docker.com/compose/networking/) it is derived from your mediawiki development project, e.g. `mediawiki-docker-dev_dps`.

     The SSR service can be reached inside of this network at http://node-ssr:<SSR_PORT from your .env file> to get HTML, in turn the SSR services calls <WIKIBASE_REPO> to [get essential information](./src/server/data-access).